 It is important to create a rescue medium and a set of recovery media as early as possible and store them in a safe place for future use.

-Recovery overview for Windows 8 models
+Recovery overview for the Windows 8 operating system

 This section provides information about the recovery solutions provided on computers preinstalled with the Windows 8 operating system.

 Refreshing your computer